JS1820/IIPP-Internship/README.md

 ## Acknowledgments

 I express sincere gratitude to Professor Ren-Hung Hwang for exceptional mentorship, guidance, and continuous support throughout the 3-month internship.
-Special thanks to seniors at the ANT Lab, specially @[haward79](https://github.com/haward79/) for their collaboration and insights that significantly enriched the overall experience.
+Special thanks to seniors at the ANT Lab, specially @[haward79](https://github.com/haward79/) for his collaboration and insights that significantly enriched the overall experience.

 I express my gratitude to [IIPP](https://iipp.tw/) for the enriching opportunity to work under Prof. Hwang, visit Taiwan, and learn invaluable lessons in cybersecurity.